Speak a word.

 “Then why?” he croaks.

-Ella walks to him and puts a hand on the small of Seth’s back and guides him to the edge of the bridge.
+Ella walks to him and puts a hand on the small of his back and guides him to the edge of the bridge.
 All sorts of jagged rocks and rushing water lay directly below.
-Seth can hear the rage in the water and the rocks and the height makes him dizzy.
+Seth can hear the rage in the water and the rocks and the height makes him dizzy with a sense of peril.

 “We will be kindly toward your dog, Seth, but it will grow cruel.
-Seeing what we do it will become a mean dog in its heart.
-One day, it will hate you and choose us- none of that, Seth, I have never lied to you.
+Seeing what we do and what we are, and that you live among us, it will become a mean dog in its heart.
+One day, it will hate you and choose us.
+None of that, Seth, no time for denial.
+I have never lied to you.
 Never once.
-It will do what it must to survive.
+The dog will do what it must to survive.
 One day, Boomer will be cruel and will hate you.
 Yet I will let you keep the dog so that you continue to feel.
 For the same reason we keep you in the human schools, so that you might see the life you will never have.
 So that might see a chance at escape and grow to hate hope itself.
 We will let you keep this dog so that you continue to hold hope.
 So that every day you’ll keep trying.
 So that you’ll know more and more deeply the difference between us and you.
 Or…”

 “If you throw the dog over the bridge, it will die instantly and without pain.
 It will break its neck on a rock in less than a second.
 It will not hate you.
-Only be confused for a moment as to why you threw it away.
-Why you rejected its loyalty when it sought you for so long.
-All of your feelings will die again, Seth.
+The dog will only be confused for a moment as to why you threw it away.
+It will suffer only a moment of bewilderment as to why you rejected its loyalty when it sought you for so long.
+Then it will be gone.
+And when the dog is gone, all of your feelings will die again, Seth.
 Much more than before.
 It will be hard for you to feel anything ever again.

 Somehow, Seth is pressed right up against the side of the bridge.
-Feels the cool metal and concrete even through his sweatshirt and pants.
+He feels the cool metal and concrete through his sweatshirt and pants.
 The whole Family watches him.
 Licking their lips.

 Seth opens his mouth to speak but there are no words.
 Boomer, sensing his discomfort, licks Seth’s cheek and… Seth can’t feel it.
 Or rather, he feels it as though it is happening to someone else.